 A champion of American composers, Alan Morrison has premiered important new works by William Bolcom, Rachel Laurin, Dan Locklair, Emily Maxson-Porter, Mary Beth Bennett, Eric Sessler, Kyle Smith, Jon Spong, Brent Weaver, as well as the American premier of Dances for Organ and Orchestra by Bob Chilcott.
 One of Morrison’s CD recordings, “American Voyage” features an all-American program with works by Creston, King, Crozier, Locklair, Stover and Sessler.
 Upcoming premieres by Adolphus Hailstork (2) and Daniel Crozier are scheduled for the 2021-22 season.His numerous CD recordings are currently available through the internet or on iTunes.

-Morrison has been chosen by his peers to perform for four national conventions of the AGO (Atlanta ’92, New York City ’96, Philadelphia ’02 and Chicago ’06) as well as numerous regional conventions.
+Morrison has been chosen by his peers to perform for five national conventions of the AGO (Atlanta ’92, New York City ’96, Philadelphia ’02, Chicago ’06 and Atlanta 2020 as the Saint Cecilia Recitalist/Artist) as well as numerous regional conventions.
 In his student years he captured First Prize in numerous organ competitions including the Arthur Poister National Organ Playing Competition (1991) and the Clarence Mader National Organ Competition (1991) which offered the highest cash prize of any US competition at that time.
 He also won the Silver Medal at the 1994 Calgary International Organ Festival and Competition.

 Alan Morrison is under the exclusive management of Karen McFarlane Artists, Inc. (Cleveland).